amalnathm7/amalnathm7/README.md

 ### Hey there 👋

 _My name is Amal Nath M and I'm a CSE undergraduate at TKM College of Engineering, Kollam.
-I like to code and design solutions to real world problems.
-I'm currently a Flutter Developer at www.guzty.com.
+I like to code and design solutions to real world problems..
 I've also made some projects in Android, JavaFX, etc. Kindly ping me if you want to know more about me._ 😉

 _My portfolio:_ https://amalnathm7.github.io